lawkee48/TinkerOS-ROS/README.md

 ## Build cv_bridge for python3

-A most simple one would be installed from the Ubuntu terminal:
+The default ROS official cv_bridge only support ***Python 2***:
 ```
 sudo apt-get install ros-(ROS version name)-cv-bridge
 sudo apt-get install ros-(ROS version name)-vision-opencv
 ```
-However, it does not work for Python3.
-So, another is tried by visit the official ROS page of that required package and download the zip file.
+So if we want to use it in Python3, we build from source ourselves.
+Visit the official ROS page of that required package and download the zip file.
 Move the extracted package inside the catkin workspace and install it.

 - Install packages needed for building cv_bridge
 ```